Datameer-Inc/tpch-pgsql/aws/README.md

 ./tpch.sh
 ```
 which will create a tpch container, if it doesn't exist, and attach to it.
-Once you're in the tpch container you will have all the tools needed to load data into database.
+Once you're in the tpch container you will have all the tools needed to load data into a database.
 # Populating DB with data
 1. Generate data w/ default scale (1.5M orders) but 12 update streams
 ```